RossAscends/ST-ClickToCloseEdits/README.md

 # Click Away To Close Edits

-- requires 'click to edit' is CHECKED in user settings
 - does not make an entry in Extensions menu
 - has no customization settings